BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-II/codex-WP-S-II-review.md

 # Purpose

-Following the adoption of **Codex WP-I — The Extent**, constitutional review was conducted to establish the second World Property of BitPangea.
+Following the adoption of **Codex WP-S-I — The Extent**, constitutional review was conducted to establish the second World Property of BitPangea.

 The objective of this review was to determine whether **Region** constitutes an intrinsic property of the World and, if so, to identify the most constitutionally appropriate first-order definition while preserving the architectural cadence established throughout the Structural and Relational Domains.